wavefrontHQ/opentelemetry-examples/java-metric-example/README.md

 # Sending Metrics from Java Apps to OpenTelemetry

-This section shows a working example of a Java application that send metrics to the OpenTelemetry collector
+This section shows a working example of a Java application that send metrics to the OpenTelemetry collector.

+**WARNING:** This app uses internal OpenTelemetry packages for creating exponential histograms.
+It should not be used in the production setting.
+Follow this [PR](https://github.com/open-telemetry/opentelemetry-java/pull/4472) for a public API.

 ### Prerequisites